MULEDASTAGIRIREDDY/cmoscourse/README.md

 .........................................................................................

-# Lecture 25

-L5 – Step 3: Converting I-V Curves to Load Curves
+# L5 Step2 & Step3- Convert PMOS and NMOS drain-source-voltage to Vout

 <img width="884" height="475" alt="image" src="https://github.com/user-attachments/assets/3bd9f35e-4707-4b38-bcf9-cb9a9c484e3a" />

-Figure 1 – Recap slide: PMOS curves relabelled with Vin values, VgsP-to-Vin table, and observation equations.
+Figure 1 – PMOS curves relabelled with Vin values, VgsP-to-Vin table, and observation equations.

 we done step 1 where we converted VgsP as a function of Vin.
 Next VdsP as a function as Vout.